Professor of Environmental Science

 Professor Pfirman’s scientific research focuses on the Arctic environment, in particular on the nature and dynamics of Arctic sea ice under changing climate.
 Her previous research activities have included melting and surging glaciers and pollution transported by sea ice.
 In 2010, Pfirman was elected as a fellow of the American Association for the Advancement of Science in the Section on Atmospheric and Hydrospheric Sciences.

-As a National Science Foundation Advancing Women in the Sciences (ADVANCE) coPI and past President of the Council of Environmental Deans and Directors, Pfirman has helped to understand and foster the career trajectories of women and interdisciplinary scholars.
-She has contributed to the development of innovative educational approaches in interdisciplinary, environmental, and STEM education including chairing the Education Committee of the Columbia Earth Institute, and serving as a consultant for the Andrew W. Mellon, Sherman Fairchild, and Luce foundations.
+As a National Science Foundation Advancing Women in the Sciences (ADVANCE) coPI, past President of the Council of Environmental Deans and Directors, and Chair of the Earth Institute's Faculty Development Committee, Pfirman has helped to understand and foster the career trajectories of women and interdisciplinary scholars.
+She has contributed to the development of innovative educational approaches in interdisciplinary, environmental, and STEM education including chairing the Education Committee of the Columbia Earth Institute, and serving as a consultant for the Andrew W. Mellon, Sherman Fairchild, and Luce foundations as well as being a reviewer for the Howard Hughes Medical Institute.

-Professor Pfirman is currently principal investigator of the $7 million Polar Learning and Responding: PoLAR Climate Change Education Partnership supported by the National Science Foundation and co-chair of the National Academy of Sciences study committee on Emerging Research Questions in the Arctic.
-She a member of the National Science Foundation’s Advisory Committee for Environmental Research and Education (AC-ERE), co-chair of its Working Group on Diversity, and served as the AC-ERE’s first chair when it was established over a decade ago.
-Prior service includes Chair of the Advisory Committee to the Office of Polar Programs at NSF and member of the National Academy of Science’s Polar Research Board, as well as the study committee on the Legacy and Lessons of International Polar Year 2007-2008.
+Professor Pfirman is currently principal investigator of the Polar Learning and Responding: PoLAR Climate Change Education Partnership supported by the National Science Foundation.
+She was a member of the National Science Foundation’s Advisory Committee for Environmental Research and Education (AC-ERE), and served as the AC-ERE’s first Chair when it was established over a decade ago.
+Other prior service includes Chair of the Advisory Committee to the Office of Polar Programs at NSF, member of the National Academy of Science’s Polar Research Board, co-Chair of the NAS study committee on Emerging Research Questions in the Arctic, Chair of the study committee on the Scientific Value of the Arctic Sea Ice Imagery Derived Products, and member of the study committee on the Legacy and Lessons of International Polar Year 2007-2008.
+In 2016, in honor of extraordinary service, Pfirman was designated a lifetime National Associate of the National Research Council.

 Significant Accomplishments and Selected Publications